Cancer Support Groups

 Lunch and Learn

 Support group for cancer patients and families.
 Meets at noon rotating between the CHI Health campuses.
 This support group combines group discussion, education and socialization with other cancer patients and families.
-Register now.

 Breast Cancer Support Group

 Support group for women who have breast cancer and their significant others.
 This group meets quarterly on the 4th Monday of the month in January, April, July and October.
 This support group combines group discussion, education, socialization and networking with other breast cancer patients.

 Prostate Cancer Support Group